Wabinab/Xenoblade-Chronicles-3-The-Book/src/30_castle.md

 Taion quietly and calmly spoke, as if to prevent catching attention, "We haven't been noticed, yet.
 Let's get out of here, now!"

 "Good idea."
-If they come out of the left, they should be able to leave from the right, due to symmetry of the building.
-The group quickly dashed for the water hole on their left, Noah taking some more look at the throne before joining in penultimate.
-As the group leave, he stopped and took one more look.
+The group quickly dashed to the opposite direction, where they predicted would be the continuation of where the stream would lead.
+Noah ran with the team for a while, but his unconscious seemed to completely processed something and brought forth to his conscious mind.
+He stopped as the group dashed past him, gazing at the throne room.

-Mio nervously urged, "What are you doing?!
+Mio saw him daydreaming, quietly and nervously urged, "What are you doing?!
 We have to go!"

-Yet, Noah ignored them and walked towards the throne, even when Eunie shouting from behind, "**Noah, what're you playin' at?!
-Come on!**" Mio couldn't leave him alone, ran after him.
-The others followed after looking at one another.
+He betrayed their decisions, ran towards the throne room himself.
+Already downstairs, feet in the water, Lanz and Eunie was waiting for him, the latter saw him dashing off so she shouted to him, "**Noah, what're you playin' at?!
+Come on!**" Seeing that Mio unconditionally ran after him, they couldn't just leave themselves, so they (including Taion and the others) followed.

-Arriving on the throne, he looked around and saw the array of pods lined around the throne.
-Mio stopped beside him and asked for assurance, "Is this...?"
+Arriving at the throne room, he looked around and saw the array of pods where they were born.
+He gasped as he was dumbstruck at the scenery around him.
+Mio approached beside him, asking for confirmation, "Is this...?"

 "Yeah.
-I barely remember it... but yeah...
-This is the place... where we were born..."
-They could see shadows of humanoids inside the orange fluid.
+I barely remember it... but yeah...{{footnote: Your eyes weren't yet open, still an embryo, but how could you remember it.
+That's something weird.}} This is the place... where we were born..."
+Humanoid blurry shadows lurked behind the orange tinted glasses, with bubbles floating often.

 Lanz: "Spark...
 This is creepy.
 Were we... ever like that?"